 My first book, Emerald City: An Environmental History of Seattle, surveys almost two hundred years of human and natural history in one of North America’s most beautiful cities.
 Combining environmental history, urban history, and human geography, Emerald City shows how attempts to reshape nature in and around Seattle have often ended not only in ecological disaster but also social inequality.
 The price of Seattle’s centuries of growth and progress has been paid by its wildlife, including the famous Pacific salmon, and its poorest residents.
 In this book, I propose a new way of understanding the interdependence between nature and culture, arguing for an “ethic of place.”
 Using Seattle as a compelling case study, Emerald City offers important insights for every city seeking to live in harmony with its natural landscape.

-In another project, “A River Lost and Found: The Androscoggin River in Place and Time,” I’m collaborating with my Bowdoin colleague, Michael Kolster (Visual Art), to explore one of America’s most maligned waterways.
-Despite flowing cleaner today, the Androscoggin River, which allegedly inspired the 1972 Clean Water Act, remains veiled in stereotype and hides in plain sight.
-Our project reconsiders the hidden past and neglected present of this iconic New England through photography, oral history, archival research, and creative non-ﬁction writing.
-We ask how an injured river might reveal an ethic of place whereby Americans might rediscover the beauties and possibilities of the great nearby that so many of us call home.
+In another project, I’ve collaborated with my friend and Bowdoin colleague, Michael Kolster (Visual Art), to explore America’s maligned industrial waterways.
+One river in our project, the Androscoggin River of Maine/New Hampshire, which allegedly inspired the 1972 Clean Water Act, remains veiled in stereotype and hides in plain sight.
+Our project reconsiders the hidden past and neglected present of this and other iconic rivers through photography, oral history, archival research, and creative non-ﬁction writing.
+In our work, we ask how injured rivers might reveal an ethic of place whereby Americans might rediscover the beauties and possibilities of the great nearby that so many of us call home.
+Our project has yielded a website--A River Lost and Found: The Androscoggin River in Place and Time--plus articles and a book--Take Me to the River: Photographs of Atlantic Rivers--showcasing Kolster's photographs and including essays by me and Alison Nordström, former Senior Curator at George Eastman House

 Emerald City: An Environmental History of Seattle, The Lamar Series in Western History (New Haven: Yale University Press, 2007; trade paper edition and Kindle, 2008).
 Ray Allen Billington Prize, Best Book in American Frontier History (awarded biennially), Organization of American Historians, 2009